 - And of course our own ASL Kids dictionary.

 - deafness.about.com – Basic aspects of deaf culture.

 - deaflinx.com – Deaf Linx is your resource for information on deafness, deaf culture, American Sign Language (ASL), and all other related topics.

 - deafwebsites.com – Online Deaf Web Directory.

 So, what are you waiting for?
-Learn ASL in this twenty-first century-friendly way: by watching videos in a comfortable learning environment!
+Learn ASL in this twenty-first-century-friendly way: by watching videos in a comfortable learning environment!
 The internet offers an interactive approach to picking up sign language, and the clips we’ve listed are available to everyone.
 With these links at your disposal, you’ll be fluent in ASL before you know it.
-Start to learn Sign Language online free.
+Start to learn Sign Language online for free.